-The financial health return and cashflow forecast submitted to the ESFA in July 2021 updated the forecasts for 2020/21 and 2021/22 taking account of the budget for 2021/22 approved by the Governing Body as well as the impact of the Covid19 pandemic on both financial years.
-The plan indicated the College will remain in 'Good' financial health in 2021/22.
+The financial health return and cashflow forecast submitted to the ESFA in July 2022 updated the forecasts for 2021/22 and 2022/23 taking account of the budget for 2022/23 approved by the Governing Body.
+The plan indicated the College will remain in 'Good' financial health in 2022/23 excluding the impact of exceptional energy costs.